anitagat/bulk-RNA-seq/README.md

 # Bulk RNA-seq analyses in R

-The code parses the files and produces the following plots and analyses:
+The code parses the files and produces the following plots and analyses that can be used as paper-ready figures:

 - Volcano plot
 - MA plot
 - PCA